vamix2012/Midi-Accordeon-Homemade/README.md

 I am glad to pressent my work witch took some time to be finished but the result is tremendous.

-### Problem?
+### What was the problem?
+Why this project?

 We all know that accordeons are loud instruments

 - Most of the time I met following situations
   - My beloved daughters are sleeping
-  - It's 13:00-15:00 or after 22:00 o'clock where is silence time
+  - It's 13:00-15:00 or after 22:00 o'clock
+  - That means "Be silent don't play that Accordeon"

 ### Solution

-I was thinking about Roland V-Accordeon a great one but....
-3000-6000€ I can buy a car with that amount of money, defenetly no.
+- Roland V-Accordeon a great one but....
+3000-6000€ Sorry it's a no :)

+  - I can buy a car with that amount of money, defenetly no.

-Ok, then?
-An Accordeon with midi builtin was an option but still between 1000-2000€ and you need special cables and special adapters to plug into a synth It's somehow a mess, ok, that's obviously another NO.
+- Ok, then?
+An Accordeon with midi builtin was an option but still between 1000-2000€

+  - You need special cables and special adapters to plug into a synth
+  - It's somehow a mess, ok, that's obviously another NO.

-Ok, there must be a solution...
+- Ok, there must be a solution...

-Make your own Midi Accordeon and fit it to your needs, Hurray that's it.
+  - Make your own Midi Accordeon and fit it to your needs, Hurray that's it.

-So I went making my own one under 200€.
+- So I went building my own one under 200€.
+  - Even the fact that I didn't had Programming skills, took the Challenge and it was a success.

 ### Story